BadeaTayea/First-Repository/STEAD Wiki.md

 # STanford EArthquake Dataset (STEAD): A Global Data Set of Seismic Signals for AI
 STEAD is a high quality, large-scale, and global dataset of both local earthquake and noise signals recorded by seismic instruments.
-The dataset offers a a valuable training data set that could be utilized to increase AI-based algorithms’ efficiency in denoising, detection, phase picking, and classification/discrimination of seismic signals.
+The data set offers a a valuable training data set that could be utilized to increase AI-based algorithms’ efficiency and accuracy in denoising, detection, phase picking, and classification/discrimination of seismic signals.
+The current data set is marked with having well-established control algorithms to check and eliminate inaccurately labeled signals.

 The data set in its current state contains two categories:

-(1) local earthquake waveforms (recorded at “local” distances within 350 km of earthquakes)
+    1. local earthquake waveforms (recorded at “local” distances within 350 km of earthquakes)
-(2) seismic noise waveforms that are free of earthquake signals.
+    2. seismic noise waveforms that are free of earthquake signals.
 Together these data comprise ~1.2 million time series or more than 19,000 hours of seismic signal recordings.
-Constructing such a large-scale database with reliable labels is a challenging task.

 This page presents the properties of the data set and describe how STEAD is constructed.